Does Islam Say Mental Illness Is Caused by Jinn?

 The distinction between doctrine and misapplication

-The abuse of mentally ill people through exorcism rituals reflects a conflation of spiritual categories with medical ones — a conflation that the Islamic intellectual tradition has not been uniform in endorsing.
-Mainstream Islamic jurisprudence has consistently affirmed that medical conditions should receive medical treatment, that ruqya (Quranic recitation for healing) may be used as a spiritual supplement but not a medical replacement, and that harm to the person seeking treatment is categorically impermissible.
+The abuse of mentally ill people through exorcism rituals reflects a conflation of spiritual categories with medical ones.
+Mainstream Islamic jurisprudence has consistently affirmed that medical conditions should receive medical treatment, that ruqyah (Quranic recitation for healing) may be used as a spiritual supplement and not a medical replacement, and that harm to the person seeking treatment is categorically impermissible.

-The cases of abuse — people beaten, restrained, or denied medical care on grounds of jinn possession — violate Islamic ethics as well as the person’s rights.
-They are misapplications shaped by cultural frameworks about mental illness and stigma that exist in many societies, not only Muslim ones.
-Exorcism abuse has occurred in Christian, Hindu, and secular contexts as well.
-The common factor is the stigmatisation of mental illness and the substitution of spiritual explanation for medical inquiry — a failure that is human, not specifically Islamic.
+The cases of abuse, where people are beaten, restrained, or denied medical care on grounds of jinn possession, violate Islamic ethics as well as the person’s basic rights.
+The misapplications are shaped by cultural frameworks about mental illness and stigma that exist in many societies, not only Muslim ones.
+Exorcism abuse has occurred in Christian, Hindu, and secular contexts as well, including in the United States and Europe within the past decade.
+The common factor is the stigmatisation of mental illness and the substitution of spiritual explanation for medical inquiry, a failure that is human, not specifically Islamic.

 Where the legitimate critique lands

-The legitimate critique is not that Islam teaches jinn cause mental illness.
-It is that some Muslim communities have failed to distinguish theological categories from medical ones — and that this failure has caused real harm.
-That critique is valid, and the tradition has resources to address it: the emphasis on medical treatment, the prohibition of harm, the respect for human dignity, and the Quranic instruction to use reason.
+The legitimate critique acknowledges that some Muslim communities have failed to distinguish theological categories from medical ones, and that this failure has caused real harm.
+The critique is valid, and the tradition has resources to address it: the emphasis on medical treatment, the prohibition of harm, the legal protection of the mentally ill under junūn, the historical record of psychiatric medicine in the Islamic world, and the Quranic instruction to use reason in evaluating evidence.